metricswave/backend/content/collections/pages/landing.md

 updated_at: 1750846122
 seo_title: 'An Event-Driven Google Analytics Alternative'
 seo_description: 'MetricsWave is a lightweight and privacy-friendly Google Analytics alternative.
 Seamless Integration for any Website or App.'
-hero_content: 'Totally free for 1M visits per month (no credit card required); easy setup; track your income; respect user privacy; and more.'
+hero_content: 'Free for 1M events per month (no credit card required); easy setup; privacy-friendly; and more.'
 structured_content:
   -
     id: lko1j4et
-    title: 'Track your Website Traffic.'
+    title: 'Track Revenue, Product Usage & User Behavior.'
     image: pages/track_visits_light-1731578172.png
     dark_image: pages/track_visits_dark-1731578191.png
     type: section_with_image
     enabled: true
     content: |-
-      We believe in easy to understand and actionable statistics.
-Know how your users know you and how they behave.
+      Go beyond basic traffic analytics.
+Track revenue, understand how users interact with your product, and discover what drives conversions.

-      This is how traffic analytics should have always been.
+      Know not just where visitors come from, but how they use your product and what generates revenue.
   -
     id: m3svhtpk
     type: open_numbers